Back to blog

 What I think

-The practical sequence is:
+The practical sequence, walked in order, is:

 1. Fix the obvious query or data model first.